robenkleene/development-references/languages/rust/cargo/cargo-lldb.md

     target/debug/deps/<project-name>-d1d452730bf9464b

-Note that `cargo tests` runs *2 test targets*, one for integration tests and one for unit tests, you'll need to get the target for the one that's running your test.
-It's usually the second one.
+Note that `cargo tests` runs *two test targets*, one for integration tests and one for unit tests, you'll need to get the path to the target that's running the code you want to debug (e.g., either the test itself, or the project).

 - Use `rust-lldb` for niceties like pretty printing (I couldn't get this to work with a non-default `lldb` install location like on Linux).